-Interested in moving to Baltimore?
+Interested in moving to Charm City?
 We’re not surprised.
-Gorgeous harbor views, tasty eats that go way beyond the city’s famous crabs, and a whole lot of history are just a few things that draw people to one of Maryland’s biggest cities.
+You’ll be able to take your pick of gorgeous harbor views, tasty eats that go way beyond the city’s famous crabs, and a whole lot of history available in the many, many Baltimore neighborhoods.
+But those are only a few things that draw people to one of Maryland’s biggest cities.
 Baltimore may have been around since the 1700s, but she’s got a strong heart, vibrant neighborhoods, friendly people, and lots of fun things to do.
 Arts, culture, history, nightlife, shopping, and green space — it’s all here, in droves.
-For many, moving to Charm City is an easy decision.
+For many, moving to this charmer is an easy decision.

 Now comes the hard part: deciding where to live.
 Luckily, we’ve got your back.
 Whether you’re moving to Baltimore from nearby or relocating from across the country, this breakdown of our favorite Baltimore neighborhoods and suburbs will give you a good overview of some of the city’s best places to live — just don’t blame us if it makes you even more pumped for your move.

-Before we dive into our favorite neighborhoods, let’s get a few FAQs out of the way.
+Before we dive into the best neighborhoods in Baltimore, let’s get a few FAQs out of the way.

 Q: What are the best areas to live in Baltimore?